joergschwarzwaelder/hhc2023/Objective-21/README.md

 As our objective is to take a picture using the camera, the "camera" app is selected followed by "runApp".

 Next we nagivate back to "Communications Settings" and refresh the data with "Fetch Information".
 Now the "App: camera" should be visible and we can connect to it (select provider, click "Connect to Selected Provider".
 A new tab "App: camera" appears.
-In this tab we can nagivate to subtab "Action service".
+In this tab we can nagivate to subtab "Action service", where an action service definition for "Base64SnapImage" can be found.
+If this is selected and "submitAction" is pressed, the camera takes a picture and